Throwback Thursday: Mercedes-Benz Research Vehicles

 Daimler is the world’s oldest car manufacturer and successes have always been due to the in-depth research and innovation.
 The Mercedes-Benz brand adopted this prinicipal and in turn seen the same successes.
 Engineering under the three-pointed star is always ahead of its time, setting the standards on a global scale.
 This applies particularly to the company’s research cars, the features that designers and engineers realise in the fully operational research cars often extend far into the future – but every now and then, one of these features will find its way into a current Mercedes-Benz vehicle.

 Daimler has devoted itself to this path of innovation over the years and has presented research vehicles to the public at almost regular intervals.
-These reflect a recent chapter in the company’s 125-year history – and a very exciting one indeed, because a look at the past and current research vehicles is both retrospective and preview of the future of the automobile – for instance of the F 800 Style, the most recent research car from Mercedes-Benz.
+These reflect a recent chapter in the company’s 125-year history – and a very exciting one indeed, because a look at the past and current research vehicles is both retrospective and preview of the future of the automobile – for instance, the F 800 Style research car from Mercedes-Benz.

 Mercedes-Benz has always been testing new automotive concepts on fully operational vehicles.
 This has been done even more systematically from 1969.
 In the C 111, the Wankel or rotary-piston engine was tested initially, later to be followed by other drive systems.
 This car was thus one of the forerunners of the research cars.
 The latter’s history began in 1978 with the “Auto 2000″ with which Mercedes-Benz engaged in in-depth basic research for new automobiles.
 It was followed by the NAFA in 1981.
 The more recent lineup began with the F 100 of 1991 – the “F” standing for the German word for research car.
 Since then, research cars all fitting the description “holistic” have been produced with almost infallible regularity: they serve not just to test single components but often demonstrate an entirely new vehicle concept in the form of a ready-to-drive automobile incorporating many forward-looking technologies.